Asymptotic equivalence of non-parametric regression with spherical regressors and Gaussian white noise: Introduction

 The rest of the paper is organized as follows.
 In the preliminary Section~\ref{sec:preliminaries}, we provide some background on spherical harmonic expansions, asymptotic equivalence theory, and the Gaussian white noise model.
-In Section~\ref{sec:general_bound} we derive the announced general bound on the Le Cam distance between the experiments defined by \eqref{eq:intro:regression} and \eqref{eq:intro:wn}, respectively.
+In Section~\ref{sec:general_bound} we derive the announced general bound on the Le Cam distance between the regression experiment defined by \eqref{eq:intro:regression} on a spherical $t$-design and the Gaussian white noise model \eqref{eq:intro:wn}.
 This bound is then used to establish asymptotic equivalence between these models when the target functional parameter belongs to a Sobolev (Section~\ref{sec:AE:Sobolev}) or Besov (Section~\ref{sec:AE:Besov}) ball.
+Section~\ref{s:random:design} deals with asymptotic equivalence of random uniform design regression and Gaussian white noise over Sobolev balls.
+In Section~\ref{sec:non-equivalence}, we prove matching non-equivalence results showing that the smoothness assumptions from Sections~\ref{s:fixed:design} and \ref{s:random:design} cannot be improved.
 In Section~\ref{sec:discussion}, we conclude with a brief discussion indicating some connections to optimal design theory and open problems.
+All proofs are deferred to Section~\ref{sec:proofs}.